-Figure 1.1 Labor Force Participation Rates, 1988-2016, and Projections for 2026 by select demographic characteristics and educational attainment using data from May 2017.77 Older workers' participation patterns across demographic groups largely mirror those of younger workers, although differences in participation by educational attainment are starker.
+Table 1.2 presents a detailed breakdown of labor force participation rates among different age groups by select demographic characteristics and educational attainment using data from May 2017.
+Older workers' participation patterns across demographic groups largely mirror those of younger workers, although differences in participation by educational attainment are starker.
 For example, workers ages 25 to 54 with at least a bachelor's degree are 1.3 times more likely to participate in the labor force than workers in the same age group with less than a high school degree.
 Among workers ages 55 and above, such workers are more than twice as likely as workers with less than a high school education to participate.